Mulaniya-13/Char-Arrays-Strings/README.md

-## All about character arrays and strings..
+## All about character arrays and strings.